lorenchorley/ScenarioModelling/README.md

 State : not implemented

-* Have all possibilities been modelled by a scenario?
+* Have all possibilities been modelled by a meta story?
-* Use AI to build a scenario that hasn't yet been modelled
+* Use AI to build a meta story that hasn't yet been modelled
 * Not sure if possible like this
-* Analysis of scenarios using exhaustive search in the possibility space
+* Analysis of meta stories using exhaustive search in the possibility space
-	* Discovery of unmentionned paths through a scenario
+	* Discovery of unmentionned paths through a meta story

-## New scenario suggestions
+## New meta story suggestions

 State : not implemented

 * If the exhaustivity idea can't work
-* Try suggesting the beginning of a new scenario that hasn't been done yet or the continuation of an existing one.
+* Try suggesting the beginning of a new meta story that hasn't been done yet or the continuation of an existing one.

 ## Backtracking satisfiability analysis